csdms/dakotathon/README.md

 for [downloading](https://dakota.sandia.gov/download.html) and
 [installing](https://dakota.sandia.gov/content/install-linux-macosx)
 a precompiled Dakota binary for your system.
-Dakota version 6.1 is supported by the CSDMS Dakota interface.
+Dakota version 6.1 is supported by the CSDMS Dakota Interface.

 ## Execution: standalone